Editorial Policies & Ethical Guidelines to Publication

 - The editor and members of the editorial team should not disclose information about a manuscript under consideration to anyone other than those from whom professional advice is sought.
 After a decision the editor may disclose manuscript titles and authors’ names of papers that have been accepted for publication.

-- An editor should consider manuscripts submitted for publication with all reasonable speed and attention.
+- All members of the editorial board and editors should consider manuscripts submitted for publication with all reasonable speed and attention.

 - The sole responsibility for acceptance or rejection of a manuscript rests with the editor.
 Manuscripts may be rejected without review if considered inappropriate for the journal.